Pentatonic™ Battery Enclosures_

 Our Pentatonic Battery Enclosures can be utilized in all levels of electric vehicles, from partially hybrid to fully battery electric.
 Unlike other heavy and unyielding steel and aluminum battery housings, Pentatonic offers a customizable, lightweight solution in either thermoplastic composite or composite metal hybrid.

 Our sustainable, lightweight solution for electric vehicles

-Learn more about our lightweight Pentatonic Battery System, the benefits we offer to our customers, and our one-shot manufacturing process.
+Learn more about our lightweight Pentatonic Battery Enclosures, the benefits we offer to our customers, and our one-shot manufacturing process.

 Talk to one of our Battery experts today

 The materials and processes we use make safety the highest priority when it comes to production and application.
 Our non-conductive housing material reduces risk of electrical shock and corrosion, unlike our steel and aluminum counterparts.